zstarter/local-mcp-servers/POWER.md

 description: Enable Jira and Sumo MCP servers installed locally
 version: 1.0.0
 ---
-This power enables Jira and Sumo MCP capabilities using **locally installed** MCP servers.
----

 ## Requirements
 You must install the MCP servers separately before using this power.